AlfredBoatengDA/World-Food-Production---Agriculture/README.md

 -	Promote crop and market diversification in regions with high mono-crop dependency such as South America to reduce risk and improve resilience to market or climate shocks.

 ### Promoting Crop Diversity and Sustainable Agricultural Practices
 -	Balance crop portfolios by encourage countries to diversify beyond dominant crops like sugarcane to include more staples and nutrient-rich crops, enhancing food security and dietary diversity.
 -	Invest in sustainable farming methods for high yield crops to minimize environmental impact, especially in regions where sugarcane and other resource intensive crops dominate.
 -	Strengthen value chains and market access for minor but economically significant crops (e.g., coffee, cocoa, tea) to boost rural incomes and export earnings.
 -	Support local production and consumption of root and minor crops such as potato, sweet potato, beans to boost dietary diversity and resilience.

 ### Strengthening National Strategies for Resilient and Competitive Agriculture
--	Encourage top-producing countries like Peru, Albania, Antigua and Barbuda, Mozambique and Saint Lucia to diversify their agricultural output to mitigate risks associated with mono-crop dependency.
+-	Encourage top-producing countries like Peru, Albania, Antigua and Barbuda, Mozambique and Saint Lucia to diversify their agricultural output to mitigate risks associated with mono- crop dependency.
 -	Countries like Argentina and Western Africa FAO which show balanced production should serve as models for resilient and secure food systems.
 -	Policy frameworks should promote agroecological zoning to ensure that each region capitalizes on its best-suited crops for efficiency and sustainability.